javaguirre/javaguirre.github.io/_pages/about.md

 title: "About"
 ---

 Hi!
-I'm Javier Aguirre, software architect and product owner, co-founder @ [Wealize](https://wealize.digital).
+I'm Javier Aguirre, software architect and product owner.

 I am happy guy who likes what he does for a living, learning and solving all kind of problems with software, healthy environments and nice people.
 I am obsessed with learning new ways of improving himself and stay awake in the technology world.
 Believes in the startup way of thinking to make an adaptable and resourceful person.